 Spices, like all other foods oxidise and lose their value once the outer shell is cracked letting the air in.
 I was astonished how much nicer our authentic hummus recipe was once we started roasting our own cumin; then I keep it under olive oil but no longer than a couple weeks.
 The same applies to any chili you might like to add to your cooking; they grow like weeds in the summer, and through mild winters.

 Whilst fats are not nearly as important as raised homocysteine, it is interesting that many of the foods that lower cholesterol also help with this toxic amino acid too.
 It is all about reducing the inflammation in your blood vessels.
-After oats, chickpeas are number two in the lowering cholesterol stakes making your authentic hummus recipe an important addition to your table.
+After unrefined oats, chickpeas are number two in the lowering of the bad lipoproteins-stakes making your authentic hummus recipe an important addition to your table.

-I make it at least twice a week; it's only four minutes after all.
+I make it at least twice a week; it takes only four minutes after all.

 Choice foods are all about reaching a vital and vibrant eighty with all your marbles intact.
 Chickpeas lower the cholesterol, and the sesame seed paste has the tryptophan and tyrosine to keep your memory and mood intact.
 The parsley has the B vitamins and magnesium; add an egg for the B12 and you are home and dry.
 We have this authentic hummus recipe virtually every day on a green salad.

-Healthy choice foods means inter alia 8-9 coloured foods every day.
-And some of our authentic hummus recipe.
+Choice foods means inter alia at least coloured fruits and salads every day; and some of our authentic hummus recipe.
 Enjoy it daily; it is part of my top 7 functional foods for your health.
 They prevent disease and promote well-being.